fhnw-bacnet-it/fhnw-bacnet-it.github.io/README.md

 # Build from source

-Instead of downloading the binaries you can build the jar files from source.
+Instead of downloading the binaries you can build the JAR files from source.
 We are working with [Gradle Build Tool](https://gradle.org).
 For simplicity we provide Gradle Wrappers, therefore you don't have to install Gradle Build Tool.
 Ensure your JDK is set and follow the steps to build the projects.